#4 Bears Getting it Done Off the Court as Well

 Nuness was a three-year starter (1994-97) at Hopkins High School and was a three-time all-conference and two-time all-state performer.
 In addition to being named Minnesota Gatorade Player of the Year in 1997, he was named Minneapolis Metro Player of the Year and was Mr. Basketball runner-up.

-He is married to the former Athena Johnson and the couple has one daughter, Jasmine.
+He has one daughter, Jasmine.